-In our second installment of our new “When Mansfield Welcomed” series, which looks at well-known visitors to Mansfield and Richland County over the last two hundred years, we are pleased to re-post our popular story about the visit of actress Jayne Mansfield which we posted on June 29, 2017, the 50th anniversary of her tragic passing.
+In this installment of our “When Mansfield Welcomed” series, which looks at well-known visitors to Mansfield and Richland County over the last two hundred years, we are pleased to re-post our popular story about the visit of actress Jayne Mansfield which we posted on June 29, 2017, the 50th anniversary of her tragic passing:

 It was a tumultuous end to a tumultuous and rather unpredictable life.
 Born Vera Palmer in Bryn Mawr, Pennsylvania, she went from a Shirley Temple-wannabe to beauty queen to Playboy model to film starlet.
 Her marriage to Paul Mansfield gave her her trademark last name.

 In the many films in which she starred between 1955 and 1967, co-stars included Edward G. Robinson, Alan Ladd, Joan Collins, Tony Randall, Cary Grant, Phyllis Diller, Walter Matthau, and Maurice Chevalier.
 The peak of her career was in the late 1950s, which included appearances in films such as “Will Success Spoil Rock Hunter?”